 The thyroid hormone production system is regulated by a feedback loop so that when the levels of the thyroid hormones thyroxine and triiodothyronine increase, they prevent the release of both thyrotropin-releasing hormone from the hypothalamus and thyroid stimulating hormone from the pituitary gland.
 This system allows the body to maintain a constant level of thyroid hormones in the body.

 Thyrotoxicosis is the name of the condition in which people have too much thyroid hormone in their bloodstreams.
-It may result from overactivity of the thyroid gland (hyperthyroidism) from conditions such as Graves' disease, inflammation of the thyroid or a benign tumour.
-Thyrotoxicosis may be recognised by a goitre, which is a swelling of the neck due to enlargement of the thyroid.
-Other symptoms of thyrotoxicosis include heat intolerance, weight loss, increased appetite, increased bowel movements, irregular menstrual cycle, rapid or irregular heartbeat, palpitations, tiredness, irritability, tremor, hair thinning/loss and retraction of the eyelids, which results in a ‘staring’ appearance.
+It may result from over activity of the thyroid gland (hyperthyroidism) due to conditions such as Graves' disease (autoimmune hyperthyroidism) or a benign tumour.
+Or, thyrotoxicosis can be determined by the release in the bloodstream of preformed thyroid hormones from a damaged thyroid gland affected with inflammation; this condition is usually transient, differently from hyperthyroidism.
+Thyrotoxicosis, especially hyperthyroidism, may be recognised by a goitre, which is a swelling of the neck due to enlargement of the thyroid.
+Other symptoms of thyrotoxicosis include heat intolerance, weight loss, increased appetite, increased bowel movements, irregular menstrual cycle' data-content='1847' >menstrual cycle, rapid or irregular heartbeat, palpitations, tiredness, irritability, tremor, hair thinning/loss and retraction of the eyelids, which results in a ‘staring’ appearance.